spotinst/help/src/docs/eco/tutorials/eco-policy/create-eco-policy-with-cloudformation.md

     "SpotFinOpsRole": {
       "Type": "AWS::IAM::Role",
       "Properties": {
-        "Description" :"This role is for Spot by Netapp for use with the Cloud Analyzer, Eco and other FinOps products.
+        "Description": "This role is for Spot by Netapp for use with the Cloud Analyzer, Eco and other FinOps products.
 If you have any questions, please contact us at: eco@netapp.com", "AssumeRolePolicyDocument": {
           "Version": "2012-10-17",
           "Statement": [